rinaxosman/neural_ir_system/README.md

-# CSI4107 - Assignment 1: Information Retrieval System
+# CSI4107 - Assignment 2: Neural Information Retrieval System

 ## Important Notes on Code Structure
 For simplicity, the three main steps of the system can be found in the following scripts: